ropensci/drake/README.md

 - The [workflow plan data frame](https://ropensci.github.io/drake/reference/drake_plan.html) explicitly outlines the steps of the analysis, and [`vis_drake_graph()`](https://ropensci.github.io/drake/reference/vis_drake_graph.html) visualizes how those steps depend on each other.
 - `Drake` takes care of the parallel scheduling and high-performance computing (HPC) for you.
 That means the HPC code is no longer tangled up with the code that actually expresses your ideas.
-- You can scale up and [generate large collections of targets](https://ropensci.github.io/drake/articles/best-practices.html#generating-workflow-plan-data-frames) without encumbering your custom code (imported functions).
+- You can [generate large collections of targets](https://ropensci.github.io/drake/articles/best-practices.html#generating-workflow-plan-data-frames) without necessarily changing your code base of imported functions, another nice separation between the concepts and the execution of your workflow

 # Aggressively scale up.